shamvoke/shamvoke/src/_posts/2026-06-14-how-to-run-windows-on-linux.md

 - **Need Windows?** Select a version and let Quickgui handle the rest.
 - **Need a Linux distribution?** Pick one from the list and download it directly from the application.
-- **Need something more unusual?** Quickgui supports hundreds of operating systems, including Windows, macOS, BSD variants, and an enormous collection of Linux distributions.
+- **Need something more?** Quickgui supports hundreds of operating systems, including Windows, macOS, BSD variants, and an enormous collection of Linux distributions.

 ![Quicgui manager screen](https://res.cloudinary.com/deudsgjbm/image/upload/v1781514659/quickemu3_kjavrc.webp)